 How many pews are there if I want to decorate the pew ends?

 There are 42 pews.
 Many brides chose to decorate only every second row or just the first 10 rows of pews.
-We do not provide pew decorations – your need to arrange them yourself.
+We do not provide pew decorations – you need to arrange them yourself.

-Genuine flower petals are fine for your guests to throw outside the church, as they are biodegradable.
+We request that your guests do not throw confetti or rice, either on church property or on the street.
+This is a safety and littering issue and we appreciate your co-operation.
+Your guests can throw genuine flower petals outside the church, as they are biodegradable.
 If you would like scatter flower petals down the aisle of the church this will incur an extra $50 fee, as we will need to hire a cleaner to tidy up afterwards.

 When can our florist/friends/musicians access the church?